Gear Review: ARB 2500MM Aluminum Awning

 Oversized ARB Touring jellybean sticker on side of awning shell.

-Although this product is fairly new on the market and information/reviews are scarce, we wanted to give it a try.
-We know one other couple that ran one on their van and were pretty happy with it.
-I’d have to say the same.
+Although this product is fairly new on the market, we wanted to give it a try.
 It’s advantageous to have a hard case when traversing tight trails: you don’t have to worry about scraping/snagging your soft cover.
 (Ask us how we know.)
 It’s super easy to use: we prefer the bungee system over zippers for the long haul.
 We’ve had issues with zippers in the past, they are very expensive to replace (we priced out a replacement once; it was close to the cost of a new awning).
-Item of note: two of the bungees were broken off the case when we received it.
+Unfortunately, two bungees were broken when we got the awning.
 The plastic that held them on cracked apart during shipping.
 ARB was quick to send us replacement parts so we headed to Harbor Freight, bought ourselves a cheap rivet gun, and punched our way back to usability.
 It was a riveting experience.

 Although on the pricier end of the ARB awning line-up (coming in at $470 USD), this aluminum hard-cased ARB 2500MM awning is certainly worth a look.
 It’s contemporary and durable, it’s easy to use and well made, and has a company that stands behind it.
 Now, I say that’s cool.